gromacs/gromacs/docs/release-notes/2025/major/highlights.rst

 * GPU-direct communication is now used by default when the MPI library supports it.

+* Enhanced PP halo exchange using GPU kernel-initiated communication implemented using NVSHMEM, improving performance when scaling to multiple NVIDIA GPUs.

 ..
 Note to developers!
    Please use """"""" to underline the individual entries for fixed issues in the subfolders, otherwise the formatting on the webpage is messed up.